lukechn99/github-quickstart/class/class_5123_recommender_systems.md/funk_svd.md

 ### Approach
 100 million ratings in a sparse matrix means the matrix has around 8.5 billion entries, most of which are empty.
 A fun property of machine learning is that this reasoning works in reverse too: If meaningful generalities can help you represent your data with fewer numbers, finding a way to represent your data in fewer numbers can often help you find meaningful generalities.
 Compression is akin to understanding and all that.

+# Funk SVD
+It is less expensive and doesn't require filler data.
+Qualms: If you follow where the data goes, there's no guarantee that you'll reach the same place as SVD.
+As a shortcut, it doesn't preserve all the original properties.
+Alongside this issue, there is no normalizing, users and items with more ratings had more impact over the resulting vectors.
+Lack of orthogonality... why is that a problem?
+Optimized versions of SVD and other recommenders are harder to explain.